matthewsouther/educator-emily/src/pages/index.md

 templateKey: index-page
 title: Your child's interests matter
 image: /img/rikitiki-bw-narrow.jpg
-heading: You can do this.
-I can help.
 subheading: Connect with them to help them soar.
 mainpitch:
   title: Let me help your child take off